elialm/elialm/README.md

 by assembly code every day and had the luck to stumble on the reference for the Gambeboy system, so I really had no choice but to go ahead and prototype some stuff.
-I'm interested in learning Rust, since it appears to be a language where I can more easily do complex stuff in compared to C and it seems like a better alternative then C++.
+I'm interested in learning Rust, since it appears to be a language where I can more easily do complex stuff in compared to C and it seems like a better alternative than C++.

 I'm still new to working on Github, but I'm down to help a project if I can benefit from it.
 I use open source software every day, so I would like to give back to the community if I can.